lucasbotellaroca/Covid-19_Reproduction_Rate_Estimator/README.md

 infections may be caused by one infected individual, this of course is related with the restrictions applied by governments.

--   If R0 \< 1 one infected person will cause less than one infection.
+-   If R0 &lt; 1 one infected person will cause less than one infection.
     In this case the disease will eventually die out.

--   If R0 \> 1 one infected person will cause more than one infection.
+-   If R0 &gt; 1 one infected person will cause more than one infection.
     In this case the disease will increase and eventually cause an outbreak or pandemic.